www.ArtistBlacksmith.com

 coffee table book that

-contains many of the
+contains many of the artisans

-artisans in the previous
+in the previous books.
+This

-books.
-This helps to show a
+helps to show a progression

-diversification in each
+and diversification in each

 artists works.
 This is not a